-The mediation process in family law may involve questions of child custody, child support, spousal support, division of property, equalization, implementation of domestic contracts and divorce.
-We offer this service at DeRusha Law through Family Mediation Works.
+The mediation process in family law may involve disputes of child custody, child support, spousal support, division of property, equalization payments, implementation of domestic contracts, and divorce.
+We offer this family law mediation at DeRusha Law through our sister law firm, Family Mediation Works.

 To work with both sides equally, in exchange of basic information, and to put forward a proposal of resolution which reflects the application of the law and suits the individual needs and desires of both spouses.

 To arrange for the drafting of a legally enforceable, binding written agreement which reflects the resolution of all issues.

 If all issues cannot be resolved, but only some issues can be resolved, to prepare written agreements that may resolve some of the issues.

 To make it possible for both spouses to report to the court (if the court system is necessary to resolve issues) that attempts have been made to mediate disagreements or issues.
 The court system expects parties to attempt this process rather than proceeding through litigation which is generally considered to be the last resort and only to be used after mediation and negotiation approaches have been unsuccessful.

 Our Family Mediators

 Our family lawyers/family mediators can do it all -- from discussion to the final agreement.
 Unlike mediators from other areas, such as psychology, social work, and education, lawyer/mediators can do the legal work and draft the agreement to resolve all issues.

 Mediators from other areas, even if they are “certified” by a family law mediation association, cannot draft a final agreement.
 They must send the parties to lawyers at the end of the process, with some directions called a Memorandum of Understanding.
 Our family law lawyers/family mediators will complete all tasks, including the final and legally enforceable Separation Agreement.